katrienantonio/workshop-loss-reserv-fraud/README.md

   - with the ‘copy’ button (on the right) you can make your own version of the ‘day 1 on loss modelling’ project; in this copy you can work on the exercises, add comments etc.
-  - you should now be able to visit the ‘learn R by doing’ project and see the ‘scripts’ and ‘data’ folders on the right.
+  - you should now be able to visit the project and see the ‘scripts’ and ‘data’ folders on the right.
 Open and run the ‘installation-instructions.R’ script from the scripts folder, to see if everything works fine.